 If your course mentions tools, software, or other resources, you can earn a commission by recommending affiliate products.
 Affiliate marketing works especially well for niche courses where students are likely to invest in tools or resources.

 Only recommend products you trust and have personally used, and be transparent with your learners by disclosing affiliate partnerships.
-You can include affiliate links naturally in your course materials, such as in a lesson or a downloadable guide.
+You can include affiliate links naturally in your course materials, such as in a lesson or a downloadable guide written in your own words.

 6.4 Create a Membership Program